The Devil and Daniel Webster

 "The Devil and Daniel Webster" (1936) is a short story by American writer Stephen Vincent Benét.
-He tells of a New Hampshire farmer who sells his soul to the devil and is later defended by Daniel Webster, a fictional version of the noted 19th-century American statesman, lawyer and orator.
-The narrative refers to factual events in the lives of Webster and his family.
+He tells of a New Hampshire farmer who sells his soul to the devil and is later defended by a fictionalized Daniel Webster, a noted 19th-century American statesman, lawyer and orator.
+The narrative references real events in the lives of Webster and his family.

 The story appeared in The Saturday Evening Post (October 24, 1936) and was published in book form by Farrar & Rinehart the following year.
 The story won the O. Henry Award.
 The author also adapted it in 1938 as a folk opera, with music by Douglas Stuart Moore, a fellow Yale University alumnus.

 Plot summary

 Farmer Jabez Stone, from the small town of Cross Corners, New Hampshire, is plagued with unending bad luck.
-He finally says, "it's enough to make a man want to sell his soul to the devil!"
-The next day he is visited by a stranger, identified as "Mr. Scratch", who offers to give him seven years of prosperity for his soul.
+He finally says, "It's enough to make a man want to sell his soul to the devil!"
+The next day, he is visited by a stranger, identified as "Mr. Scratch", who offers to give him seven years of prosperity in exchange for his soul.
 Stone agrees.

 Mr. Scratch comes for Stone's soul at the appointed time, and Stone bargains for more years.
-After that Scratch refuses an extension.
+After that, Scratch refuses an extension.
 Stone hires noted lawyer and orator Daniel Webster to get him out of the deal.

 At midnight of the appointed date, Mr. Scratch and Webster begin their legal argument.
 It goes poorly for Webster, since Stone's signature and the contract are clear, and Mr. Scratch will not compromise.

 Webster says: "Mr. Stone is an American citizen, and no American citizen may be forced into the service of a foreign prince.
 We fought England for that in '12 and we'll fight all hell for it again!"
-To this Mr. Scratch insists on his own citizenship, citing his presence at the worst events in the history of the U.S., concluding, "though I don't like to boast of it, my name is older in this country than yours."
+To this Mr. Scratch insists on his own citizenship, citing his presence at the worst events in the history of the U.S., concluding, "though I don't like to boast of it, my name is older in this country than yours".

 Webster demands a trial as the right of every American.
-Mr. Scratch agrees after Webster says that he can select the judge and jury, "so long as it is an American judge and an American jury."
-A jury of the damned enters, "with the fires of hell still upon them."
+Mr. Scratch agrees after Webster says that he can select the judge and jury, "So long as it is an American judge and an American jury".
+A jury of the damned enters.
 They had all done evil, and had all played a part in the formation of the United States: